w3c/compute-pressure/README.md

 Human-readable compute pressure states with semantics attached to them improve ergonomics for web developers and provide future-proofing against diversity of hardware.
 Furthermore, the high-level states abstract away complexities of system bottlenecks that cannot be adequately explained with low-level metrics such as processor clock speed and utilization.

 For instance, a processor might have additional cores that work can be distributed to in certain cases, and it might be able to adjust clock speed.
 The faster clock speed a processor runs at, the more power it consumes which can affect battery and the temperature of the processor.
-A processor that runs hot becomes unstable and may crash or even burn.
+A processor that runs hot may become unstable and crash or even burn.

-For this reason processors adjust clock speed all the time, given the amount of work and whether it's on battery power or not (AC vs DC power) and whether the cooling system can keep the processor cool.
-Work often comes in bursts, like when the user is performing a certain operation, and in order to keep the system fast and responsive, modern processors use multiple boost modes, where it temporarily runs at an extremely high clock rate in order to get work out of the way and return to normal operations.
-As this happens in short bursts that is possible without heating up the processor too much.
-This is even more complex as boost frequencies depend on how many cores are utilized etc.
+For this reason processors adjust clock speed all the time based on factors such as the amount of work, whether the device is on battery power or not (AC vs DC power) and whether the cooling system can keep the processor cool.
+Work often comes in bursts.
+For example, when the user is performing a certain operation that requires the system to be both fast and responsive, modern processors use multiple boost modes to temporarily runs the processor at an extremely high clock rate in order to get work out of the way and return to normal operation faster.
+When this happens in short bursts it does not heat up the processor too much.
+This is more complex in real life because boost frequencies depend on how many cores are utilized among other factors.

+The high-level states proposal hides all this complexity from the web developer.

 Throttling
 ---
 A processor might be throttled, run slower than usual, resulting in a poorer user experience.
 This can happen for a number of reasons, for example:

-- The temperature of the processor is hotter than that can be sustained
+- The temperature of the processor is higher than what can be sustained for longer periods of time
-- Other bottlenecks in the system, like work blocking on memory access
+- Other bottlenecks exists in the system, e.g. work is blocked on memory access
-- System is DC (battery) powered so longer battery life is preferred instead of high clock speed
+- System is battery-powered (DC), or its battery level is low
-- To keep system more quiet (less fans) as a user preference
+- The user has explicitly set or the system is preconfigured with a preference for longer battery life over high performance, or better acoustic performance

+User's preferences affecting throttling may be configured by the user via operating system provided affordances while some may be preconfigured policies set by the hardware vendor.
+These factor are often dynamically adjusted taking user's preference into consideration.

-Measuring compute pressure is quite complicated
+Measuring compute pressure is complicated
 ---
 Using utilization as a measurement for compute pressure is suboptimal.
 What you may think 90% CPU utilization means: